crossid/crossid-client-go/docs/AuditApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiListJobsRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiListCommitsRequest struct via the builder pattern

 Name | Type | Description  | Notes